John Fozard: Early life

-John Fozard was born on 16 January 1928 at 21 Home Street, Millbridge Liversege, (Heckmondwike, West Yorkshire) the son of John Fozard and Eleanor Paulkitt.
-He was brought up on the Firthcliffe estate at Liversedge, Kirklees, west of Heckmondwike.
+John Fozard was born on 16 January 1928 at 21 Holme Street, Liversedge, West Riding of Yorkshire, the son of John Fozard and Eleanor Paulkitt.
+He was brought up on the Firthcliffe estate in the same town.
 He grew up in austerity because his father was unemployed due to spinal injuries and only his maternal grandmother was in full-time employment.